kekse1/getopt.js/README.md

 * Values after equal sign assignment can sometimes be an advantage (`--key=value`); they also can encode lists, separated by `,` (escapable!)
 * All values can be parsed (so checking for Numbers, RegExp, Booleans, ..); also the regularily pushed parameters (without key match), if wished
 * If a single `--` occures in the command line, the regular behavior is (usually) to abort the process and add the rest as regular list items
-* Undefined parameters or those without any value will result in an Integer which counts the amount of occurences in the command line
+* Undefined parameters or those without any value will result in an Integer which counts the amount of their occurences
 * BUT if defaults are defined in the vector, these will be used (can be either for all, or separately one for undefined keys and one for empty keys, without values)
 * Defaults can be optionally cloned.. and if `.args>1` in a vector item plus an array as default value, the array items will be used adequately
 * By default multiple values are possible.
 If only one in the end or if using the vector item `index`, the result will be only one element